Rounak-stha/bazaar/README.md

-# Payload Ecommerce Template
+# Bazaar

 A modern ecommerce storefront powered by Payload and Next.js.
 This template provides all the essential features to build and manage a beautiful online store.

 ## 🌐 Live demo

-You can access the live demo of the template at [https://ecommerce.mandala.sh/en](https://ecommerce.mandala.sh/en).
+You can access the live demo of the template at [https://bazaar.vercel.com](https://bazaar.vercel.com).

 ## ✨ Features